 The social media star even installed a fake gold shop in her office to create the impression she had unlimited access to wealth and the financial access to back her get rich scheme.

-Bitter, hard reality for woman’s mother on Thursday in Udon’s stormy weather
+Bitter, hard reality for women’s mother on Thursday

-On Thursday, the bitter reality of the situation that Mae Manee and her family now find themselves in was shown when police officers led by Police Major General Nantachart Suppamongkol stopped Ms Wantanee’s mother, 47-year-old Thawalrat Tippaveth, near a car park in Udon Thani on Thursday morning and informed her that she was being arrested under a warrant from the provincial court for allegedly assisting her daughter in the giant-sized fraud.
+On Thursday morning, the bitter reality of the situation that Mae Manee and her family now find themselves in was shown when police officers led by Police Major General Nantachart Suppamongkol stopped Ms Wantanee’s mother, 47-year-old Thawalrat Tippaveth, near a car park in Udon Thani and informed her that she was being arrested under a warrant from the provincial court for allegedly assisting her daughter in the giant-sized fraud.

 As the police officer read the warrant to Ms Thawalrat, she initially denied any involvement with the scheme.